 - Incomplete or ineligible applications will not be considered.

 - Funding notifications will be sent within two to three months after the application deadline.

 - QEII Foundation TRIC awards must be held in a Nova Scotia Health Authority research account.

 - Recipients of Level 1 grants are required to submit a final report.
-Recipients of Level 2 and 3 grants are required to submit an interim report and a final report.
+Recipients of Level 2 and 3 grants will be required to submit both regular interim progress reports and a final report.
 A reminder will be sent to the Scientific Co-PI’s in advance of the report deadline.